Skip to Content

 Calea Victoriei

-Speaking of fun facts about Romania, here’s one that might stump even the trivia buffs: The first road in Bucharest was made of wood.
+Did you know that the first road in Bucharest was actually made of wood?
 During the 1800s, before asphalt became the standard, Bucharest’s first road Calea Victoriei was paved their way with timber.
-Can you imagine the sound of horse-drawn carriages clattering over those planks?
+It makes me very curious about the sound of horse-drawn carriages made while clattering over those planks…

 The World’s 13th Largest Wine Producer